ekmartinez/gap_filler/README.md

-# gap_filler
+# Gap Filler

 Performs forward fill on an Excel range.
+I use pandas whenever I can, but this script can be useful when pandas cannot be used.